Deathspike/animesync/README.md

 ### Log In

 Since streaming services require active subscriptions to access all content, you may want to log into your account.
 To access content, `animesync` uses a private instance of *Google Chrome*.
 This private instance does not share information with your normal instance, so even if you are already logged in there, `animesync` does not know of it.
-Launch the `animesync` browser instance:
+To launch *Google Chrome* and manually log in, you can use:

     animesync browser

-A *Google Chrome* window will appear.
 You will see a message at the top of the window, "Chrome is being controlled by automated test software".
 This indicates that `animesync` is connected and controlling the browser instance.
-Now you can use this browser instance to open the website of your streaming service, and log into your account.
-Once you're done, close the browser.
+This approach works, but both *CrunchyRoll* and *Funimation* occassionally log you out.
+To prevent that, `animesync` can be configured with credentials and log in on your behalf.

+#### CrunchyRoll

+To set your *CrunchyRoll* credentials, you can use:

+    animesync settings credential --crunchyrollUsername YOURUSER --crunchyrollPassword YOURPASS

+#### Funimation

+To set your *Funimation* credentials, you can use:

+    animesync settings credential --funimationUsername YOURUSER --funimationPassword YOURPASS

 ### Quick Download